Nynuphar/IDEAL-doc/docs/source/createstudy.rst

 Please select the users who will be able to access the study later on:

  * “Authorized managers”: these users have the role of managers.
 These can manage the patients and modify the study details.
  * “Authorized users”: these users have the role of users.
 They can manage the patients but cannot modify the study details.

+At least one user from one of the categories needs to be selected.

 .. image:: UsersStudySelect.png